AliDiaa0/YourDeath/README.md

 # YourDeath
-A C# computer virus (Windows-only) that can scare you, destroy your operating system, and delete your personal files.
+A stupid C# computer virus (Windows-only) that can scare kids, destroy your operating system, and delete your personal files.

-This virus is written by me.
+This piece of junk is written by me.
 Please don't just copy and paste the source code as your own work.
-Copying/stealing people's work isn't nice.
+Copying / stealing people's work isn't nice.
 Please respect my code.

 There may be other versions of this virus in the future, I'm not sure.